Each section of the Listing of Impairments has a general introduction containing definitions

 A condition diagnosed as addiction to alcohol or drugs, will not, by itself, be a

-medical condition, we will decide if the claimant is disabled based on symptoms, signs,
+medical condition, we will decide if the disability is based on symptoms, signs, and